ms-jpq/coq_nvim/docs/CUSTOM_SOURCES.md

 ### Gotchas

-The caching semantics is identical to LSP specification, you will need to read how `CompletionItem[] | CompletionList` affects caching.
+The caching semantics is identical to LSP specification. ie. `items[]...` is cached, `{ isIncomplete = false, items = ... }` is also cached, only the example above is NOT cached.

 If at least one source specifically request no caching, no sources will be cached.